 Too fast?
 Too slowly?
 Improper mouse sensitivity can cause a frustrating user experience.
 But Windows 10 can solve such a problem quickly.

 Good command of your mouse is essential for optimal comfort of use on your computer.
 It is with the mouse that you perform the majority of your actions on the PC, it is, therefore, important that it is configured correctly, and in particular that the DPI is adjusted to your liking.
-As part of our large file to teach you how to configure and secure Windows 10, laptop guide offering this tutorial to help you configure the sensitivity settings of your mouse.
+As part of our large file to teach you how to configure and secure Windows 10, a laptop guide offers this tutorial to help you configure the sensitivity settings of your mouse.

-Change mouse sensitivity / dpi on Windows 10
+Change mouse sensitivity/dpi on Windows 10

 Some mice, especially if they are oriented to playing video games, are equipped with a button to change their sensitivity.
 But the settings, in this case, are often imprecise and it can be difficult to find the right compromise in this way.
 For some, the question does not even arise since they do not have a dpi modification button.
-In any case, here is how to change the mouse dpi directly via the options of Windows 10:

 In the search bar at the bottom of the default screen (magnifying glass symbol to the right of the Windows logo representing the ”Start” menu), type ”Mouse”, then click ”Mouse Settings”.